S-CAB Radio Documents

 S-CAB Battery Power Supply Documents

-Please plug in battery and perform this mandatory BPS test before continuing installation.
+Please plug in battery and perform this BPS test before continuing installation.
 This test proves BPS is working correctly.

 Battery Shutdown using TSU-1000